Locomotive 7100

-The 45 class (later the 71 class) is a one off mainline electric locomotive built in-house in 1952 by the New South Wales Department of Railways' Chullora Railway Workshops.
-With only a single locomotive in the class, 4501 was renumbered 7100 in October 1961, which freed up the number range for the 45-class diesel locomotives.
+Locomotive 7100, earlier designated as 4501, is a mainline electric locomotive built in-house in 1952 by the New South Wales Department of Railways' Chullora Railway Workshops.
+4501 was renumbered 7100 in October 1961, which freed up the number range for the 45-class diesel locomotives.

 Construction

-The sole member of the class was designed by the New South Wales Department of Railways and was built at their Chullora Railway Workshops using components supplied by Commonwealth Engineering.
+The electric locomotive was designed by the New South Wales Department of Railways and was built at their Chullora Railway Workshops using components supplied by Commonwealth Engineering.
 It was completed in June 1952 and numbered 4501.